PDangelmaier/paperless-ngx-n8n-integration/README.md

 * Suggest appropriate tags
 * Extract action items or important information

+### Example Implementation

+We've included a sample implementation in the `examples` directory:
+* A document chat workflow for n8n (`examples/paperless_document_chat_workflow.json`) that allows conversing with documents
+* A Python client example (`examples/mcp_client_example.py`) demonstrating how to programmatically connect to the MCP server

-_For more examples, please refer to the [Documentation](https://github.com/PDangelmaier/paperless-ngx-n8n-integration/wiki)_
+_For more examples, please refer to the [Documentation](https://github.com/PDangelmaier/paperless-ngx-n8n-integration/wiki)_ _For more examples, please refer to the [Documentation](https://github.com/PDangelmaier/paperless-ngx-n8n-integration/wiki)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>